-- Increasing the racial and ethnic diversity within the profession with the aim that ACNM members will reflect the racial diversity of the populations they serve. - Identifying and supporting midwives of color to develop and achieve leadership positions at all levels throughout ACNM. - Including strategies to address racism and race-based disparities in subsequent revisions of the Core Competencies for Basic Midwifery Practice. - Including robust content on racism and race-based disparities at all events and in documents and communications. - Working with the Accreditation Commission for Midwifery Education to incorporate and regularly update content on racism and race-based disparities into midwifery education programs. - Working with the American Midwifery Certification Board to develop continuing competency assessment modules to ensure that midwives do not reinforce negative biases and racial stereotypes that harm patients.
+- Increasing the racial and ethnic diversity within the profession with the aim that ACNM members will reflect the racial diversity of the populations they serve. - Identifying and supporting midwives of color to develop and achieve leadership positions at all levels throughout ACNM. - Including strategies to address racism and race-based disparities in subsequent revisions of the Core Competencies for Basic Midwifery Practice.1 - Including robust content on racism and race-based disparities at ACNM events and in documents and communications. - Working with the Accreditation Commission for Midwifery Education to incorporate and regularly update content on racism and race-based disparities into midwifery education programs. - Working with the American Midwifery Certification Board to develop continuing competency assessment modules to ensure that midwives do not reinforce negative biases and racial stereotypes that harm patients. - Providing continuing education on racism, its relationship to health disparities, and strategies for midwives and midwifery services to address racism in themselves and in their communities.